-Early Life Tegla Laroupe
+Early Life Tegla Loroupe

 Tegla Loroupe was born in Kutomwony in the West Pokot District of Keyna – situated in the Rift Valley, north of Nairobi.
 Tegla grew up with 24 siblings; her father had four wives.
 She spent her childhood working fields and looking after younger brothers and sisters.
-From an early age, Laroupe was given a nickname – Chametia.
+From an early age, Loroupe was given a nickname – Chametia.
 It means “the one who never gets annoyed.” – reflecting her cheerful personality.

 At the age of seven she started to go to school – which involved a barefoot run of ten kilometres every morning.
 It was at school that her first talent for running was spotted.
 These early races were normally held over a distance of 800 or 1500 metres.
 However, with the exception of her mother and older sister, she received little support for her dream to become a runner.
 At one point, her father banned her from running saying it was not ladylike.
-Laroupe was expected to concentrate on more utilitarian tasks such as looking after siblings.
-Laroupe became dismayed at the obstacles placed in front of her.
+Loroupe was expected to concentrate on more utilitarian tasks such as looking after siblings.
+Loroupe became dismayed at the obstacles placed in front of her.
 At one point, she even considered becoming a nun.

 “At this point, I was so fed up with men,” Ms. Loroupe said, “I thought of becoming a nun.”
 (NYT)